 Onwards & upwards.....

 Leaving Shearwater, I wended my way up the shore towards Head of Jeddore where I was staying the night with friends.
 Next morning, I headed out to Memory Lane Village at Lake Charlotte(http://www.heritagevillage.ca/home/) It was a bustling spot as this was the day for the annual fall clean-up with lots of volunteers on hand to help out.
 Director, Thea Wilson-Hammond took time out from a busy day to show me around.
 Especially inspirational were the new fire supression system in the archives and new storage building.
 Site interpretation improvements include a new bell for the church with the help of CBC Radio's Information Morning and new roof tiles for the shed.
-The shed roof material is not made anymore and so in true Eastern Shore "can-do" tradition they made a template and hand cut the tiles.
+The shed roof material is not made anymore and so in true Eastern Shore "can-do" tradition they made a template and hand c

 My next stop was the Fisherman's Life Museum http://fishermanslife.museum.gov.ns.ca, as great a spot as ever there was.
 This was my first visit when it was open and I was treated to a wonderful tour of the house by Interpreters Linda Fahie and Janet Arnold.
 Like the vast majority of people who work in heritage, they are deeply passionate about their work and love to share the